If you could describe the essence of this summer for you, what would it look like? For me this year, it’s drinking plum wine at the beach.

 - 5lbs (2.25 kilos) of plums– I used little red wild plums, but any kind will work

 - 3lbs (1.35 kilos) of sugar (I like to use raw sugar/ sucanat)

 - 1 teaspoon of fresh lemon juice

 - 1 packet cider yeast (ask at a local brew shop, or this one should work well)

 In terms of supplies, there are a few basic items you should have.
-You can often find these on craigslist, and definitely at a brewing supply store.
-But you can also order them easily from amazon.
-I have put together a little gizmo to show you.
+You can often find these on craigslist, and definitely at a brewing supply store, or you can order them on amazon.

 What to Do: